I was very much taken by this relatively brief, easily read book by a theater guy who ended up a full professor of neurology at Columbia University.

 F. Scott Fitzgerald

 There’s something about reading a novel in the place where it’s set that imbues the narrative with a physical dimension, while lending to the place itself the significance of the events, historical or fictional, that happened there.
-Accordingly, on this summer’s Blair trip to Italy, which my wife and I helped chaperone, I read Henry James’ The Aspern Papers in Venice, E.M.
+Accordingly, one recent summer, on a Blair trip to Italy which my wife and I helped chaperone, I read Henry James’ The Aspern Papers in Venice, E.M.
 Forster’s A Room with a View in Florence, Patricia Highsmith’s The Talented Mr. Ripley in Rome, and, appropriately, Dan Brown’s entertainingly bad Inferno on the flight home.
 James’ narrator mounts the Istrian stone steps of the palazzo’s water entrance, the likes of which we saw as we strolled along the Venetian canals.
-The violence of the murder Forster’s heroine Lucy witnesses becomes even more jarring as one stands beside the Neptune Fountain, in which the bystanders try to revive the victim.
+The violence of the murder Forster’s heroine Lucy witnesses becomes even more jarring as one stands beside the Neptune Fountain, in which the bystanders in the novel try to revive the victim.
 Indeed, just as the location itself enhances a story’s sense of place, so does the story return the favor to the location.

 As I did, other members of the Blair community—students, alumni, faculty, parents and Trustees—punctuated their summers with good books.
 I hope you’ll take a look below to learn what they read and what they thought about it.